Polypterus bichir lapradei: Morphology

 These bichirs use a coordinated network of fins for locomotion.
 Their pectoral fins are used for general navigation---they help the fish turn, "brake", and "walk" across the bottom of their environment.
 When held rigid, the pectoral fins are strong enough to allow for short-distance travel across dry land.
 The ventral fins act as a keel would on a ship, keeping the bichir's subcylindrical body level.
 The caudal fin, which connects directly to the dorsal fin, is the fish's primary means of propulsion.
 Although not a particularly fast species, P. bichir lapradei is capable of achieving quick bursts in pursuit of its prey (usually by folding all of its fins tightly against its body, and vigorously thrusting its caudal fin).

 Bichirs are sexually dimorphic; the males are characterized by a fleshy, wide anal fin, while the females' anal fin is thin and "sharp."

 One of the most interesting characteristics of this (and every) bichir is the presence of a modified swim bladder, which has evolved into a primitive lung structure.
 The "lung" is divided into two sections, and enables the bichirs to supplement their oxygen intake by taking gulps at the surface of the water.
 This function has enabled them to survive in a great variety of water conditions.
-It also enables them to survive out of water, albeit for relatively brief periods of time.P. bichir lapradei is a fairly large bichir species, reaching around 30" total length in adulthood.
+It also enables them to survive out of water, albeit for relatively brief periods of time.Polypterus bichir lapradei is a fairly large bichir species, reaching around 30" total length in adulthood.